scottish-government-design-system/designsystem.gov.scot/patterns/navigational-pages/index.md

 These patterns can also be reused across websites, creating a consistent experience for users and cutting development time.

 ## Website analytics
-To understand user behaviour, clicks on navigation items can be tracked through the original page path, the click URL, the click text, and a data attribute showing the item number, for example <code>data-navigation="category-item-1"</code>.
+To understand user behaviour, clicks on navigation items can be tracked through the original page path, the click URL, the click text, and a data attribute showing the item number.

+The data attributes are added automatically by the [Design System's "tracking" script](/get-started/tracking/#category-list).